KittyGiraudel/sass-guidelines/index.md

 The point is not to turn CSS into a fully-featured programming language; Sass only wants to help where CSS fails.
 Because of this, getting started with Sass is not any harder than learning CSS: it simply adds a couple of extra features on top of it.

 That being said, there are many ways to use these features.
-Some good, some bad, so unusual.
+Some good, some bad, some unusual.
 Those guidelines are meant to give you a consistent and documented approach to writing Sass code.

 ### Further reading